 This policy will be reviewed as it is deemed appropriate, but no less frequently than every two years.
 The policy review will be undertaken by the Headmaster, or nominated representative.

-Date of Issue: 30 th November 2020 Reviewer: Headmaster, SLT Date for Review: 30th November 2022 Approved: Board of Governors
+Date of Issue: November 2020 Last Review: February 2024 Reviewer: Headmaster, SLT Date for Review: March 2025 Approved: Board of Governors